-At the time of writing (August 2019), a lot of people have a laptop, tablet or smartphone available.
-Those devices usually have an integrated webcam, microphone and have enough performance to enjoy a quality video meeting.
+Nowadays, a lot of people have a laptop, tablet or smartphone available.
+Those devices usually have an integrated webcam, microphone and have sufficient performance to enjoy a quality video meeting.

 Disclaimer: we are in no way affiliated with any of the companies that make these devices.
-Just want to help you make a good decision!
+We're here to help you with an even better meeting experience!

 - A decent screen size is important.
 13"-14" is not too small, but not too big either if you're on the go.

-- Check for enough RAM (processing power).
-4GB is a good start.
+- Don't cheap on RAM memory.
+8GB is a good start.

 Our laptop suggestions:

 We highly recommend to choose a laptop with touchscreen or combine a Macbook with iPad (you can use both devices simultaneously during a meeting)